HsiangHung/Machine_Learning_Note/Clustering/1D_clustering/README.md

 ## 1. Kernel Density Estimate (KDE)

-How to use KDE for 1D clustering? see the stackoverflow post [Stackoverflow: How would one use Kernel Density Estimation as a 1D clustering method in scikit learn?](https://stackoverflow.com/questions/35094454/how-would-one-use-kernel-density-estimation-as-a-1d-clustering-method-in-scikit).
+How to use KDE for 1D clustering?
+Mainly refer the stackoverflow post: [Stackoverflow: How would one use Kernel Density Estimation as a 1D clustering method in scikit learn?](https://stackoverflow.com/questions/35094454/how-would-one-use-kernel-density-estimation-as-a-1d-clustering-method-in-scikit).

 First fit the 1D density using KDE:
 ```Python